18+ Best Restaurants in San Pancho, Nayarit

 One of the best sashimi we’ve ever had!

-“Ooohhh… Barracuda!”
 Owned by one of the original families in San Pancho, Barracuda is a must-try restaurant serving up fresh seafood in delightful ways.
-If you love to sit down for lunch or dinner in a nice, cozy atmosphere, Barracuda in San Pancho hits just the spot.
+If you love to sit down for lunch or dinner in a nice, cozy atmosphere, Barracuda in San Pancho will hit the spot.

-Oftentimes for dinner, they’ll host live music performances for you on the street, so this place easily fills up fast.
-If you are planning to go with a group, I’d definitely recommend booking a table!
+Often, for dinner, they’ll host live music performances on the street, so this place easily fills up fast.
+If you plan to go with a group, I’d definitely recommend booking a table!

 Tip: Order the Mahi-Mahi sashimi as an entrée (or for lunch) and prepare to be wowed.
 Lemon + chili oil + soybean caviar = scrumptious!